noahehall/theBookOfNoah/0current/aws/exams/services/containers/elasticContainerService.md

 ## basics

-- general workflow
+- general process
   - ecs pulls images from a registry
   - customize the image and setup configuration in ECS
   - select launch type: ec2 vs fargate
+  - launch tasks into subnets
+    - create an elastic network interface (ENI)
+    - ENI is allocated to a private IP in the subnet
+    - ENI is attached to the task and uses its private IP
+    - optionally assign a public IP for non-vpc comms
+- general workflow
+  - register task definition
+  - create cluster
+  - run tasks / create service

 ### architecture

 - container instance: ec2 instance running the ECS agent has registered with a cluster
 - container: created as part of a task
-- cluster: logical grouping of container instances that you can place tasks on
+- cluster: logical grouping of container instances on which you can place tasks
-- task definition: a service containing one/more container definitions
+- task definition: a description of an application containing one/more container definitions
 - task: a single instance of a task definition
 - service: run and maintain one/more tasks simultaneously
+- service scheduler: the method used for placing tasks on container instances; ensures the specified number of tasks are constantly running and optionally registered with elastic load balancer

 #### tasks